bosorioo/Snowman-Fight/README.txt

 Before compiling, make sure to include "opengl32", "glut32" and "glu32" to the link list.

+A binary release can be found for Windows users.

 The project proposal can be seen in the file "Project Proposal.pdf".

 # How to Play